theroyalwedesign/interfacevision.github.com/index.md

 <div class="featurette">
   <img class="featurette-image pull-right" src="../assets/img/iPadMockupVision-542x424.png">
   <h2 class="featurette-heading">Step 1. <span class="muted">We Code The Parts</span></h2>
-  <p class="lead">We code hundreds of non-business specific software parts.
-We have low level software parts that do very simple tasks like adding two numbers.</p>
+  <p class="lead">We code hundreds of non-business specific software parts.</p>
+  <p class="lead">We have low level software parts that support very simple tasks like adding two numbers.</p>
-  <p class="lead">We have high level software parts that do very complex tasks like communicating across the internet.</p>
+  <p class="lead">We have high level software parts that support very complex tasks like communicating across the internet.</p>
-  <p class="lead">We hope you can stick with the high level parts to get your project out the door as fast as possible.
-However, if your business has very specific needs, you can use the low level parts.</p>
+  <p class="lead">We hope you can stick with the high level parts: getting your software out the door as soon as possible.
+However, you can use the low level parts if your business has very unique requirements.</p>
 </div>

 <hr class="featurette-divider">